GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 The Identity Lifecycle Management (ILM) Playbook serves as a practical guide for federal agencies, offering insights on transitioning from managing access based solely on credentials to managing the entire lifecycle of identities.
 This includes overseeing associated accounts and credentials tied to each identity, as outlined in [section III of OMB Memo 19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank" rel="noopener noreferrer" class="usa-link usa-link--external"}.

+[Executive Order 14028 - Improving the Nation’s Cybersecurity](https://www.federalregister.gov/documents/2021/05/17/2021-10460/improving-the-nations-cybersecurity){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} paved the way for the creation of [OMB Memo 22-09](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#identity){:target="_blank" rel="noopener noreferrer" class="usa-link usa-link--external"}, known as the Federal Zero Trust Strategy.
+M-22-09 directs

- *Agencies must employ centralized identity management systems for agency users that can be integrated into applications and common platforms.* --[OMB Memo 22-09](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#identity){:target="_blank" rel="noopener noreferrer" class="usa-link usa-link--external"}.
+*Agencies must employ centralized identity management systems for agency users that can be integrated into applications and common platforms.*

-Executive Order 14028, *Improving the Nation's Cybersecurity*, paved the way for the creation of OMB 22-09 guidance, known as the Federal Zero Trust Strategy.
 This guidance requires federal departments and agencies to adopt a Zero Trust Architecture (ZTA) and implement phishing-resistant authentication methods.
 NIST Special Publication 800-207 defines the five pillars of ZTA, highlighting the Identity Pillar as its core foundation.
 This framework emphasizes the importance of shifting the focus from managing credentials to managing identities across agencies and departments.

 This update to the ILM Playbook will address important drivers of change that impact agency ILM strategies, policies, and capabilities.
 + new derived PIV (DPIV) and Federated PIV requirements and terminology